KiyonoKara/Kukoshi/README.md

 ## Installation
 #### Main Installation
+**Note:** This installation is faulty and does not work.
+For right now, the alternate installation should be used.
+There is a way to install GitHub packages on SBT like a regular dependency but there are no resources found yet.
+Will continue to look for some proper steps.
 Remember to add the GITHUB_OWNER and to set an environment variable for authorization.
 ```sbt
 externalResolvers += "GitHub KaNguy Apache Maven Packages" at "https://maven.pkg.github.com/KaNguy/Kukoshi"